Best For Full Sunlight

 Best Outdoor TVs for Partial Sunlight

 These outdoor televisions are focused on partial sunlight conditions, as you’d likely find on a patio or porch.
-They are intended to be used primarily in shady spaces but may also encounter indirect sunlight or short-lived sun exposure during certain periods of the day.
+They are intended to be used primarily in shady spaces but may also encounter indirect sunlight or short-lived sun exposure during certain day periods.
 Partial sunlight TVs can typically handle more heat than shade TVs and have increased brightness with more effective anti-glare technology.
 If your TV receives more than an hour of sunlight a day, we recommend being safe and buying a full-sun TV.

 While we’ve seen big leaps in shade outdoor TVs, the partial sun market still needs to catch up, and we’re currently seeing full shade alternatives offering more brightness than many of the partial sunlight TVs available.

-The SunBrite Signature 2 Series is an outdoor TV for partial sunlight with 4k resolution and 700 Nits of brightness.
-The Signature 2 Series (2019) is a slightly older TV than the Veranda 3 (2022), which explains why some of the features don’t keep up with the Veranda 3 Series.
+The SunBrite Signature 2 Series is an outdoor TV with 4k resolution and 700 Nits of brightness for partial sunlight.
+The Signature 2 Series (2019) is a slightly older TV than the Veranda 3 (2022), which explains why some features don’t keep up with the Veranda 3 Series.

-The Signature 2 series does not include built-in speakers, and you’ll need to either attach an existing speaker setup or opt to buy the SunBrite 20W soundbar.
+The Signature 2 series does not include built-in speakers, and you’ll need to either attach an existing speaker setup or buy the SunBrite 20W soundbar.

 We expect that SunBrite may be preparing the 3 Series upgrade for both the Signature (Partial sun) and Pro Series (Full sun), but no release dates have been provided to us yet.